saifullah72437/VU-Quiz-APP/README.md

 # VU-Quiz-APP
 Vu Quiz App is a Quiz App For Computer Science, Information Technology and Software Engineering Students.
-It is downloaded by 1000 people and it have 5 star review on google play store
+It is downloaded by 1000 people and it have 5 star review on google play store.
+It include the quizez of almost all subject in Software Engineering, Computer Science and Information Technology

 ## Playstore Link